jmagaram/rescript-seq/SEQ_RESEARCH.md

 ## Notes

-- `groupBy`, `split`, etc. Think through naming again.
+- Move Seq into a separate project?
-- Which functions should return a result rather than option?
+- Should any functions return a result rather than option?
-- When sequence has an implicit sort order, lots of useful things ot do like `distinctAdjacent` or `chunkBy` (date, increasing sequences, etc.)
-- `uniqueBy` could be very useful; requires scan which is advanced to implement
-- Remove some functions from array since in seq now
-- Should it be called `reduceAdjacent` or `windowFold` or `chunkFold` or `partitionFold` etc.
-- Look at API breaking functions in other parts of the extras package
-- Look at all code for problems
-- Separate project?
-- Naming of `headTail` is really annoying to use.
-Prefer `match` or `uncons`.
+- Look again at `findMapi` and other indexers.
+Do we need them or just use `indexed` first?
+- `takeAtMost` and `dropAtMost`?
+Which name should be used?
+- `orElse` may not be best name though it is similar to `Option.orElse`. `orElseIfEmpty`, `ifEmptyThen`, `fallbackIfEmpty`.

+### Naming of "uncons"

+`uncons` used in functional programming often and opposite of the `cons`. `headTail` is annoying to use. `match`? `splitAt`?
+Or how about `next` to indicate it is consuming one item?

-### Proposed feature: chunking, splitting
+### Chunking and splitting

 Use cases for sorted sequences: